Living room with Roku streaming interface and Sonos Arc Ultra soundbar

 Do I need a receiver with Sonos?

-Not for most rooms.
-A Sonos soundbar plus optional surrounds and sub delivers strong TV audio without the complexity of a full AVR.
+Not in most rooms.
+A Sonos soundbar plus optional surrounds or sub handles TV audio cleanly without the complexity of a full AVR.

 Should Roku be wired?

-Yes when possible.
-A wired Roku reduces buffering and keeps audio sync stable, especially in busy Wi-Fi environments.
+Yes, when possible.
+A wired Roku reduces buffering risk and makes control and sync issues easier to isolate.

 Ready to upgrade your home or business?